theory-and-computation/CA-maturation/end-state-free-energy/README.md

-Analysis of the Minimum Free Energy Pathway Workflow
+Analysis of the Minimum Free Energy Pathway

 # Step 1: Setup
 # Minimum Free Energy Pathway (MFEP) Workflow

-This repository contains a workflow for preparing, running, and analyzing molecular dynamics simulations to obtain the Minimum Free Energy Pathway (MFEP) using Amber.
+This repository contains a workflow for preparing, running, and analyzing molecular dynamics simulations to HIV-1 capsid maturation.

 ---